 What is Student Loan Refinancing?

 So when should you look into refinancing?
 As soon as possible, depending on some factors discussed below.
 Interest rates change with the market, and the longer you wait, the more savings you could be missing out on.
-You can refinance student loans as many times as you find it beneficial, as long as your financial situation qualifies you for refinancing.
+You can refinance student loans as often as you find it beneficial, as long as your financial situation qualifies you for refinancing.

 >> Related: LIBOR: What It Means For Student Loans

-How Often Can You Refinance Student Loans?
+How Often Should You Refinance Student Loans?

 - When you find a lower interest rate on student loans – Interest rates rise and fall with the market.
 If you initially refinanced when student loan rates were higher, check again when rates drop.
 It may be months or even a couple of years, but a lower interest rate is sure to save you money on your monthly payment.

 - If your credit score has improved to qualify you for a lower rate – Did you clean up your credit and raise your score from when you initially refinanced?
 Having a higher credit score could make you eligible for a better interest rate.

 - When your income has increased – Having a higher income can help reduce your debt-to-income ratio, thereby making lenders more willing to offer you a lower interest rate.

 - If you have a variable interest rate and need steady payments – Refinancing student loans again to a fixed rate could provide ease of mind that your payment can’t go up because your interest rate goes up.

 Factors to Consider Before Refinancing Student Loans Again